snyang/Database-Modeling-Excel/doc/Development.md

 - \src\tools\DBME_RunExcelMacro.vbs
 - \src\tools\Sample.bat

+- src\macro

+DO NOT change these files manually.
+These files are generated during builing, and just provide a way to know what we are changing in the spreadsheet.

 Small utilities for their DevOps processes.

 Includes commands to generate SQL script files from the database model excel.